 Did you launch the agent installer correctly?

-If you launched the installer after downloading it (step 1), rather than running the command (step 3), you will need to unlink your agent and relink again.
+If you launched the installer after downloading it (step 1), rather than via the install command (step 3), you will need to unlink your agent and relink again.

 Unlink